Input YAML Files#

 file: chi/orca.out # file containing magnetic susceptibility data

-# File format identifier [Required]
+# File format identifier [Optional]

 format: orca_nev # NEVPT2-derived susceptibility data from ORCA output